Keywords

 The abuse of laws intended to safeguard spouses has come to light in a number of recent situations.
 Software developer Atul claimed that his estranged wife and in-laws had harassed and blackmailed him through bogus accusations under Section 498A IPC, which led to his suicide in December 2024.
 According to him, they asked him ₹3 crore in order to drop the accusations.
 By taking suo moto cognizance, the Supreme Court issued a warning on the abuse of cruelty provisions as extortion instruments.

-Another TCS employee from Agra, 25-year-old Manav Sharma, committed himself in February 2025 after being falsely accused of domestic abuse.
-His coworkers’ support and his communications suggested that the legal threats were causing him great emotional suffering.
+In February 2025, authorities reported that 25-year-old Manav Sharma, a TCS employee from Agra, took his own life after false accusations of domestic abuse.
+His coworkers showed support, and his messages revealed that the legal threats had caused him severe emotional distress.
 The case increased calls for domestic abuse legislation that are gender-neutral.

 JUDGEMENTS